Marine conservation volunteer - Little and large: Surveying and safeguarding coral reefs & whale sharks of the Maldives archipelago

 Weather expected during expedition

-Tropical and maritime climate with average day air temperature 28°C, water temperature 23-28°C and 8-10 hours of sunshine.
+Tropical and maritime climate with average day air temperature 28°C, water temperature 23-28°C and mostly sunshine.

-You will live on and dive from a luxurious and modern four-deck, 115 feet live-aboard boat with air-conditioned cabins, all of them with en-suite toilet and shower facilities.
-There is also an air-conditioned lounge, a fully equipped kitchen, air compressor and other modern amenities.
+The expedition base is a luxurious and modern four-deck, 109 feet live-aboard boat with air-conditioned cabins, all of them with en-suite toilet and shower facilities.
+There is also an air-conditioned lounge with a tea/coffee table and an open air dining area.
+The boat is accompanied by a 50 feet diving dhoni (boat) with multiple compressors, Nitrox and all facilities you would expect on a modern live-aboard.
+A professional cook and crew also provide all meals and special diets can be catered for on request.
 Two people will share a two-bed cabin or you can spread out and sleep on the deck.

 Up to 15 team members + 1-2 local scientists/divemasters + 1 expedition leader/divemaster.